okslutsiv/gatsby-image-lightbox/README.md

-## Example using gatsby-image to built a custom lightbox carousel using @lightbox-react
+## Example using gatsby-image to built a custom lightbox carousel with @lightbox-react

 https://github.com/treyhuffine/lightbox-react